Kaltsoon/data-management-and-databases/exercises/sql-transaction-exercises.md

 > _"A deadlock occurs when two or more tasks permanently block each other by each task having a lock on a resource that the other tasks are trying to lock."_ - [SQL Server documentation](https://learn.microsoft.com/en-us/sql/relational-databases/sql-server-deadlocks-guide?view=sql-server-ver17)

-Let's have a look at situation where a _deadlock_ occurs and how the DMBS solves it.
+Let's have a look at situation where a _deadlock_ occurs and how the DBMS solves it.

 Start by doing the following: